 Many people see this as one of the downsides of being signed with an agency.
 Unlike being freelance, when you commit to an agency, you are signing into a legally binding agreement.
 Contracts often come with stipulations and even some restrictions that you now have to follow.
 As a freelance model, if you decide to chop off your hair or get a tattoo sleeve, you could do so without a second thought about it.
 As an agency model, however, you would have to let your agency know your plans and they may say that if you wanted to continue to be represented by them, you can't make those changes to your appearance.

 Obviously, agencies make their money by taking commission out of the paychecks models earn from their bookings.
 Freelance models get paid full rates and don't have to give anyone a cut of it.
 To some, this is the biggest drawback of having an agency, but I like to look at it as that is the payment I give them for handling all of my back-of-house stuff like finding bookings to submit me for.
 That 20% doesn't seem like much when I know I wouldn't be able to do that job well on my own!

-There's also the yearly website fees, and occasional portfolio or comp card fee that has to be paid ot the agency.
-While this seems like a drawback to some, these are fees that you would likely have to pay out-of-pocket for as a freelance model as well, so you're not actually saving any money but still having to do all the work.
+There are also the yearly website fees and occasional portfolio or comp card fee that has to be paid to the agency.
+While this seems like a drawback to some, these are fees that you would likely have to pay out-of-pocket as a freelance model as well, so you're not actually saving any money but still having to do all the work.